 Great White Shark Worksheets

-This bundle contains 11 ready-to-use Great White Shark Worksheets that are perfect for students who want to learn more about The Great White Shark which is a large lamniform shark that can swim in water as shallow as 3 feet deep.
-They reach a length of 20 feet (6m) and weigh up to 5,000 pounds (2,240kg).
+This is a fantastic bundle that includes everything you need to know about Great White Shark across 25 in-depth pages.
+These are ready-to-use worksheets that are perfect for teaching kids about the Great White Shark, a large lamniform shark that can swim in water as shallow as 3 feet deep.

 - Great White Shark Facts